digitalburritos/HW10_Event_Manager/readme.md

 3. While the container is running, apply database migrations in a split terminal using this command:
 `docker compose exec fastapi alembic upgrade head`

-- Now you will be able to Authorize your login to connect to your DB use the methods in the openapi http://localhost/docs
+- Now you will be able to Authorize your login to connect your DB with your openapi http://localhost/docs